Culture of Kiribati

 Contemporary Kiribati culture is centered on the family, the church and the sea.

 Music

 Kiribati folk music is generally based around chanting or other forms of vocalizing, accompanied by body percussion.
 Public performances in modern Kiribati are generally performed by a seated chorus, accompanied by a guitar.
 However, during formal performances of the standing dance (Te Kaimatoa) or the hip dance (Te Buki) a wooden box is used as a percussion instrument.
 This box is constructed so as to give a hollow and reverberating tone when struck simultaneously by a chorus of men sitting around it.
 Traditional songs are often love-themed, but there are also competitive, religious, children's, patriotic, war and wedding songs.
 There are also stick dances (which accompany legends and semi-historical stories.
-These stick dances or 'tirere' (pronounced seerere) are only performed during major festivals.
+These stick dances or 'tirere' (pronounced seerere) are only performed during major festival.

 Dance

 The uniqueness of Kiribati when compared with other forms of Pacific Island dance is its emphasis on the outstretched arms of the dancer and the sudden birdlike movement of the head.
 The Frigate bird (Fregata minor) on the Kiribati flag refers to this bird-like style of Kiribati dancing.
 Most dances are in the standing or sitting position with movement limited and staggered.
 Smiling whilst dancing as seen in the modern Hawaiian Hula is generally considered vulgar within the context of Kiribati dancing.
 This is due to its origin of not being solely as a form of entertainment but as a form of storytelling and a display of the skill, beauty and endurance of the dancer.